alimy/alexandrite/README.md

-## Alexandrite
+## Hori
-Alexandrite is an alternative rust cartes registry like Alexandrie but implement in Golang.
+Hori is an alternative rust cartes registry like [Alexandrie](https://github.com/Hirevo/alexandrie) but implement in Golang.

 #### Usage
 ```bash